RudyGOfficial/Basic-Calculator/README.md

-# basic-calculator
+# Basic Calculator
-Basic calculator to conduct addition, subtraction, multiplication, and division
+Conducts addition, subtraction, multiplication, and division

 ## How it works
 Run the code and the CLI will prompt the user for a basic math calculation.